polkadot-js/extension/README.md

 # ![polkadot{.js} extension](docs/logo.jpg)

 A very simple scaffolding browser extension that injects a [@polkadot/api](https://github.com/polkadot-js/api) Signer into a page, along with any associated accounts, allowing for use by any dapp.
-A provider is also injected so that dapps can connect to your node.
+A provider is also injected so that dapps can connect to the node configured in the extension.
 This is an extensible POC implementation of a Polkadot/Substrate browser signer.

 ## Installation